hydro-informatics/hydro-informatics.github.io/pages/numerics/bm-pre.md

 The below [figure](#qgis-reg-pts) shows an example for defining points within the areas delineated by the breaklines.

 <a name="qgis-reg-pts"></a>
-{% include image.html file="qgis-reg-pts.png" alt="bm-12" caption="Example for distributing region points in the project boundaries (remark: the max_area value may differ and is expert assessment-driven).
+{% include image.html file="qgis-reg-pts.png" alt="basement qgis region roughness attribute" caption="Example for distributing region points in the project boundaries (remark: the max_area value may differ and is expert assessment-driven).
 After the placement of all region points, Save Layer Edits (floppy disk symbol) and Toggle Editing (pencil symbol – turn off)." %}

 ## Quality meshing<a name="qualm"></a>
 A quality mesh accounts for the definitions made within the regions shapefile ([see above section](#regions)), but it does not include elevation data.
 Thus, after generating a quality mesh, elevation information needs to be added from the TIN ([see above section](#tin)).
 This section first explains the [generation of a quality mesh](qualm-gen) and then the [insertion of elevation data](#qualm-interp)).